Surgery for Lower Back Pain

 Minimally invasive microdiscectomy: The goal of this technique used for a herniated disc is to remove the bulge from a disc and relieve pressure of the affected nerve through a small portal such as a tubular retractor or endoscope.
 The technique reduces the trauma associated with open surgery and allows patients a shorter recovery time, less postoperative pain and scarring and a faster return to normal activities.
 At Weill Cornell Medicine, 95 percent of patients who undergo this surgery for herniated disc experience complete relief of their pain.
 Learn more about surgery for herniated disc.

 Laminectomy: One of the most common procedures for treating spinal stenosis, it can involve removal of part of the vertebra bone called the lamina, some of the facet joints, bone spurs and excess ligaments, thus reducing pressure on the nerve roots.
-Neurosurgeons at Weill Cornell Medicine have expertise in minimally invasive laminectomy.
+Our neurosurgeons have expertise in minimally invasive laminectomy.

 Minimally invasive lumbar fusion: This surgery fuses the bones of the spine in the lower back together so that there is no longer any motion between them.
 In most patients undergoing lumbar spinal fusion, metal titanium instrumentation is also used.
 This procedure is commonly used to treat spondylolisthesis and certain spinal fractures.
-The neurosurgeons at Weill Cornell Medicine are experts in an advanced procedure called transforaminal lumbar interbody fusion (TLIF), in which the surgeon fuses the affected vertebrae from behind.
+Our neurosurgeons are experts in an advanced procedure called transforaminal lumbar interbody fusion (TLIF), in which the surgeon fuses the affected vertebrae from behind.
 Bone grafts, spacers, and rods and screws stabilize the fused vertebrae.
 Learn more about TLIF.

 Vertebroplasty and kyphoplasty: These advanced procedures help repair fractures and reduce pain by allowing neurosurgeons to stabilize and reconstitute compressed vertebral bone, restore alignment, and remove pressure on a nerve.
 Learn more about vertebroplasty and kyphoplasty for spinal compression fractures.